Azure-Samples/azure-spring-apps-blue-green/README.md

 1. In the next screen, select the **Required reviewers** checkbox, fill out your own GitHub alias in the textbox as a required reviewer and select the **Save protection rules** button.

-1. Inspect the [blue-green-deploy-using-job.yml](.github/workflows/blue-green-blue-green-deploy-using-job.yml) file and update any parameters calling the reusable workflow (lines 38 to 42).
+1. Inspect the [blue-green-deploy-using-job.yml](.github/workflows/blue-green-blue-green-deploy-using-job.yml) file and update any parameters calling the reusable workflow (lines 39 to 44).

 1. In your GitHub repo, navigate to *Actions* and select the *blue-green-deploy-using-job* action.

 1. Select *Run workflow* > *Run workflow*.

 1. This will start a new workflow run and deploy your application to a new deployment.
 The workflow uses 2 deployments it can alternate between: default and green.
-You can change these names in the parameters send to the reusable workflow.
+You can change these names in the inputs send to the reusable workflow.

 1. Once your application has been deployed, you will get an option to either Reject or approve the rest of the workflow run.
 First navigate to your application in Azure Spring Cloud and inspect whether the new deployment holds the new version of your application and is running correctly.
 If all looks ok you can approve the further run of your workflow.
 If not, you can reject, alter your code and redeploy.